sanjaymeena/sanjaymeena.github.io/_pages/projects.md

 I have divided the projects into

 1. Data Science Projects - Involving usage of Python, R. Many of these are related to NLP.
-2. Core NLP Projects - Java based for core nlp topics
+2. Core NLP Projects - Java based for core NLP topics